Golden Knights' Marc-Andre Fleury: Slated to start

-Per David Schoen of the Las Vegas Review Journal, Fleury was the first goalie off the ice at morning skate, which suggests he'll start between the pipes in Tuesday's home game against Anaheim.
+Per Jesse Granger of The Athletic, Fleury was the first goalie off the ice at morning skating, indicating he'll be between the pipes for Tuesday's home game against the Avalanche.

-Fleury has been fantastic this season, opening the year with four straight wins while posting an impressive 1.26 GAA and .944 save percentage.
-He'll try to remain unbeaten in a favorable home matchup with a Ducks team that's averaging just 1.85 goals per game this campaign, last in the NHL.
+Fleury was fantastic in his last start Sunday against Colorado, turning aside all 30 shots he faced en route to his seventh victory and second shutout of the season.
+The 36-year-old backstop will attempt to pick up a third straight win in a rematch with the same Avalanche squad Tuesday.

 More News